 Software estimation is also on the forefront of the Cost Research team’s focus.
 Validation studies, guidance and improvements are underway for the new agile software estimating capability being delivered with the TruePlanning® 16.2 release.
 The intent is to create a roadmap for using these new models in the context of the Scaled Agile Framework (SAFe).
 We are also working with subject matter experts and other industry leaders to develop a core set of agile metrics that align with best practices and support Earned Value Management (EVM) goals.
 Research continues on the cloud computing study featured in TruePlanning® 16.2.
 Additional data is being collected and the results will be updated in a future release of PRICE Cost Analytics™.

-All our technology capabilities are assessable for evaluation via a Proof-of-Value process that demonstrates our value in your environment.
+All of our technology capabilities are assessable for evaluation via a Proof-of-Value process that demonstrates our value in your environment.